Nomenclature

 In central New Mexico, hoary tansyaster populations were damaged by heavy predation from purple-striped grasshoppers (Hesperotettix viridis) (Parker and Root 1981).
 Researchers observed hoary tansyaster along roadsides but not within the interior broom snakeweed (Gutierrezia sarothrae)-grassland community.
 When researchers transplanted hoary tansyaster into the interior habitats, only protected plants survived.
 One-third of unprotected plants were colonized by purple-striped grasshoppers within 12 hours, and all plants were colonized within 3 days.
 On average, unprotected plants were completely defoliated within 7.5 days.
 Of the protected hoary tansyaster plants, 77% produced flowers.
 Purple-striped grasshoppers were found on hoary tansyaster roadside populations, but factors limiting herbivore damage there were unknown (Parker and Root 1981).

-In field plots at OSU MES, hoary tansyaster was a host for powdery mildew (Leveillula picridis) (Braun and Mohan 2013).
+At OSU MES, hoary tansyaster crops were treated on July 1, 2013, with bifenthrin (19 oz/acre or 0.3 lb ai/acre) to control aphids (Shock et al. 2019).
+Hoary tansyaster was also found to be a host for powdery mildew (Leveillula picridis) (Braun and Mohan 2013).
 In wild populations in Utah, rust (Puccina asteris) was found on hoary tansyaster leaves (Garrett 1910).
+The fungal infections were not discussed in terms of plant or seed production.

 Seed Harvesting

 Seed can be harvested by hand, vacuuming, combining, or by swathing and windrowing plants (Fig. 10).
 The method used will depend on resources, desire for multiple harvests, and/or minimizing plant damage (Tilley et al. 2014).
 Seed matures 4 to 5 weeks after flowering and is typically harvested in late summer or fall (DeBolt and Parkinson 2005; Tilley et al. 2014; Shock et al. 2017b) depending on variety and location.
 In seed fields at IPMC, plants began flowering in late summer and continued flowering for several weeks into the fall.
 Only hand harvesting and vacuum harvesters allowed for multiple non-destructive harvests (Tilley et al. 2014).
-In seed production fields at OSU MES, the earliest flowering date was August 13 and latest flowering date was October 10 in 4 years of observations (Shock et al. 2017b).
+In seed production fields at OSU MES, the earliest first flowering date was August 10 and latest last flowering date was October 22 in 6 years of observations (Shock et al. 2019).

 Figure 10.
 Hoary tansyaster harvested using a standard Flail-Vac and containing significant amounts of vegetative material.
 Photo: D. Tilley, USDA NRCS.